leshikus/gh-runner/README.md

     run.sh [OPTIONS] runner_name
         runner_name  should contain a name of a repository, e.g. leshikus/gh-runner/test
 Options:
-    -r|--rebuild        rebuild docker image
+    -t|--token [TOKEN]  use a token for registration -nr|--no-rebuild    do not rebuild the contaner
-    -r|--token [TOKEN]  a token for registration
+    -r|--remove         unregister the runner and remove the container

 ## How to get the runner token

-Go to `Settings => Runners` for your repo, add new runner, copy the token
+Go to `Settings => Runners` for your repo, add new runner, copy the token.